Join Dan Sartain

 Join Dan Sartain is the fourth album by the Birmingham, Alabama rock musician Dan Sartain, released in 2006 by Swami Records.
 Several additional musicians recorded on the album, including Swami Records owner John Reis.

 Several songs from the album were released as singles in the United Kingdom and charted on the Independent Singles chart there.
 "Replacement Man" reached #18, while "Flight of the Finch" reached #16 and "Thought it Over" reached #21.
 "Gun vs. Knife" was released as a single in the United States but did not chart.

+AllMusic stated in its review of the album, "The Birmingham, Alabama singer-songwriter has traces of Hasil Adkins' DNA in his rusting gutbucket rockabilly and his dark, frantic vocal delivery and primitive rhythms providing a direct link to rock & roll's feral backwoods origins."